akshayrf12345/fa19-516-166/datacenter.md

 ## E.Datacenter.8

 On February 28th 2017, the AWS data center in northern Virginia experienced a service disruption for roughly four hours during the afternoon.
-It kinda of broke the internet (both literally and figuratively).
+It kind of broke the internet (both literally and figuratively).
 The outage affected S3 buckets for many companies/services, including Slack, Venmo, Gizmodo, Apple Cloud, and many more.
 Some of these services were down completely, while others just slowed down.
 It was later reported by Amazon that the outage was caused by an employee doing debugging accidentally widened his scope too big and it dominoed the servers.

 As for the impact it had, obviously there were a large number of services that went down with the server.
 The Wall Street Journal reported that the total outage cost S&P 500 companies $150 million dollars in lost revenue, as many retailers saw their website performance drop.
-For me personally, I work with campus IT and was luckily enough to working at the time.
-While IU hosts all of its own services locally, it just so happened that our Canvas instance was hosted on that AWS server.
-So Canvas was down for roughly four hours, and I witnessed firsthand the chaos that it caused.
-We had students freaking out they couldn't submit assignments, professors complaining they could administer quizzes/tests and so on.
-The graph below shows number of customers we had during that day.
-It's pretty easy to look at that and see when we had the outage.
+IU hosts all of its own services locally, but it just so happened that its Canvas instance was hosted on that AWS server.
+So Canvas was down for roughly four hours, and it caused quite the increase in calls to UITS.
+Students were freaking out they couldn't submit assignments, professors were complaining they couldn't administer quizzes/tests and so on.
+The graph below shows number of users assisted by UITS that day.
+It's pretty clear to see just where the outage happened and how it effected the university.

 ![AWS Outage [Source](https://www.npr.org/sections/thetwo-way/2017/03/03/518322734/amazon-and-the-150-million-typo)](https://i.imgur.com/1pB8nmn.png)